 - More than 500 community based Respite Services;

 Commonwealth Respite and Carelink Centres (CCRCs)CCRCs provide a link to a wide range of community, aged care and support services available locally or across Australia, Centres provide information about services for older people, people with a disability, and those who provide care.
 Centres can also help carers with options to take a break through short-term and emergency respite services (based on assessed need).
 They can also provide advice and coordinate access to respite services in a carer’s local area.

 Call your nearest Commonwealth Respite and Carelink Centre on 1800 052 222.

 Further Carer InformationTo find out about NRCP services in your local Commonwealth Respite and Carelink Centre.

-There is also a range of information and support available for carers:
+Further information and support available for carers includes:

-- Carer Publications including the Carer Information Pack are available to download or you can order them from the Aged Care Free Publications Order Form.
+- Carer Publications including the Carer Information Pack are available to download.

-- Further Departmental carer information is available on Continence, Dementia, Mental Health and Palliative Care.
-Other Australian Government Departments and agencies that can assist carers are Department of Families, Housing, Community Services and Indigenous Affairs Disability Programs and Department of Veterans' Affairs.
+- Further Departmental carer information is available about Continence, Dementia, Mental Health and Palliative Care.
+Other Australian Government Departments and agencies that assist carers are the Department of Social Services Programs and Department of Veterans' Affairs.

-- If you are caring for an older person or a person with a disability, you may be eligible for financial assistance such as the Carer Allowance and Carer Payment that are available through Centrelink.
+- If you are caring for an older person or a person with a disability, you may be eligible for financial assistance such as Carer Allowance or Carer Payment that are available through Centrelink.

 - Further information and support is available to carers from Carers Australia, a national organisation for carers of people with a disability, mental illness, chronic condition or who are frail aged.